-Whether it’s high school or kindergarten, distance learning or in-person, you and your kiddos need time to adjust and prepare before school starts.
+Whether it’s high school or kindergarten, distance learning, or in-person, you and your kiddos need time to adjust and prepare the calendar before school starts.
 This will set you all up for success!
 So, today, we’re sharing some tips for preparing for the back-to-school school season:

 Prepping for Back to School